FIN 6625 6626 6627 - Specialized study in the Area of Finance (1-3)

 A study of options and futures markets, with emphasis on the nature of speculative transactions, pricing, and method of trading.
 Prerequisite: FIN 6631.

-A comprehensive graduate study of financial markets and institutions.
+A comprehensive graduate study of financial market and institutions.
 Prerequisite: FIN 6631.

 Case discussions used to examine a broad range corporate finance issues and decisions.
 Topics include forecasting financial statements, capital budgeting, risk and return, estimation of capital costs, working capital analysis and business valuation.
 Prerequisite: FIN 6631.